gdcc/pyDataverse/src/pyDataverse/docs/source/index.rst

 Features
 -----------------------------

-- Comprehensive API wrapper for all Dataverse API’s and most of their endpoints
+- **Comprehensive API wrapper** for all Dataverse API’s and most of their endpoints
-- Data models for each of Dataverses data types: Dataverse, Dataset and Datafile
+- **Data models** for each of Dataverses data types: **Dataverse, Dataset and Datafile**
-- Data conversion to Dataverses own JSON format for API uploads
+- Data conversion to and from Dataverse's own JSON format for API uploads
-- Easy mass imports and exports through CSV templates
+- **Easy mass imports and exports through CSV templates**
 - Utils with helper functions
+- **Documented** examples and functionalities
 - Custom exceptions
 - Tested (`Travis CI <https://travis-ci.com/gdcc/pyDataverse>`_) and documented (`Read the Docs <https://pydataverse.readthedocs.io/>`_)
 - Open Source (`MIT <https://opensource.org/licenses/MIT>`_)